How Much Will It Cost?

 Many times, prospective clients reach out to us wanting to know the cost of a proposed project.
 Some are home renovations and others are commercial renovations.
 Some provide us with detailed information including any required drawings; others provide a detailed breakdown of the scope of work they want done when drawings aren’t required.
 We jump on these without losing a moment to provide equally detailed and thorough cost estimates and quotes.

-Every now then, however, we get inquiries that offer little or no information, requesting they just want a “budget” or “ballpark” cost estimate.
-Asking for a “ballpark” figure without providing any information on what the proposed project is about is like asking “how much does a bag of groceries cost?”
-Are we talking about a bag of lentils, some canned fruit, a box of crakers, and a bottle of mineral water?
-Or are we talking about 2lbs of AAA Ribeye steak, some Caviar, and a pound or 2 of Jersey Blue brie cheese?
+Every now and then, however, we get inquiries that offer little or no information, requesting they just want a “budget” or “ballpark” cost estimate.
+Asking for a “ballpark” figure without providing any information on what the proposed project is about is like asking “How much does a bag of groceries cost?”
+Are we talking about a bag of lentils, some canned fruit, a box of crackers, and a bottle of mineral water?
+Or are we talking about 2 lbs of AAA Ribeye steak, some Caviar, and a pound or 2 of Jersey Blue brie cheese?
 Or somewhere in between?

 How much does a Kitchen Renovation cost in Metro Vancouver?

 As a cost guide, current market pricing for a kitchen renovation cost in metro Vancouver can range anywhere from a $3,000 DIY job, up to a whopping $100,000.
-All depending on several variables involved of course – floor area, designer, permits, demolition, framing, floor finishes, wall finishes, plumbing fixtures, millwork, countertops, lighting fixtures, appliances, etc.
+It all depends on several variables involved of course – floor area, designer, permits, demolition, framing, floor finishes, wall finishes, plumbing fixtures, millwork, countertops, lighting fixtures, appliances, etc.

-This is indeed a very wide spread of numbers.
+This is indeed a very widespread number.
 To break it down, our market intelligence indicates the following guide in cost per square foot for kitchen renovations as follows:

 These costs per square foot for kitchen renovations in metro Vancouver also depend on the type of kitchen involved – one wall with island, galley, L-shaped, or U-shaped, as well as the scope of work and materials/products involved.